 Sockwell Chair for Excellence in Teaching Primary Grades (preK-2)

 The chair was the first elementary level teaching chair established by the Foundation.
 It honors former school board chair Phyllis Sockwell and her aunt who were teachers.
-The chair, set up as an endowment fund, is awarded to teachers of grades preK-2 on a two-year cycle.
+The chair is funded by an endowment and is awarded to teachers of grades preK to 2nd grade on a two-year cycle.

 Upper Elementary Chair for Excellence in Teaching Innovation